Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

     !!! important
 		This field must match the string that is entered in the Automation Host Details screen in the **Token** field, or scheduled tests will not be recognized.

+- **Auto-create Automation Host** - When enabled (default), RapiseLauncher automatically creates the automation host in Spira if it does not exist.
+This simplifies initial setup—simply configure the Automation Host Token, and RapiseLauncher will register itself with Spira on first run.
+The created host uses the token as both its name and token value.
+Disable this option if you prefer to manually create automation hosts in Spira.
+Added in Rapise 9.1.

 - **Polling Frequency** - The frequency in minutes at which the application will poll the SpiraTest server for updates to the automation host's schedule.
 The default is 5 minutes and should be sufficient for most installations.
 Note that tests will still be executed at their scheduled time; this simply determines how often the program communicates with the SpiraTest server to detect schedule changes.
 Updating the polling frequency will reset the currently running timers.
 - **Read Ahead** - How far in advance (in minutes) the program should read the schedule for the Automation host.
 Tests that are scheduled further in advance will not appear as a pending test on the status screen.
 - **Connection Timeout** - A request to Spira is considered failed after the specified time.
 Requires Rapise 8.1+. <a class="headerlink" href="#connection-timeout" title="Permanent link">¶</a>